 Early Notables of the Firenze family (pre 1700)

-Prominent among members of the family was Andrea da Firenze (Andreas da Florentia) (died 1415), an Italian composer and organist of the late medieval era, Along with Francesco Landini and Paolo da Firenze, he was a leading representative of the Italian ars nova style of the Trecento, and was a prolific...
-Another 113 words (8 lines of text) are included under the topic Early Firenze Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Andrea da Firenze (Andreas da Florentia) (died 1415), an Italian composer and organist of the late medieval era, Along with Francesco Landini and Paolo da Firenze, he was a leading representative of the Italian ars nova style of the Trecento, and was a prolific composer of secular songs, principally ballate; Niccol Fiorentino, a medallist from a family of goldsmiths, who lived in Florence around 1430; Giuliano Fiorentino was a 15th century Tuscan sculptor among whose...
+Another 82 words (6 lines of text) are included under the topic Early Firenze Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Firenze family to the New World and Oceana